1.0 Introduction

 ALTER LOGIN LOCALHOST\Administrator ADD CREDENTIAL "sa_ekm_tde_cred"; GO

-Figure 5: Command for No Domain
+Figure 4: Command for no domain

-If you are not an administrator and hence unable to alter the login, right click the Properties and select the Object Explorer option.
+If you are not an administrator and hence unable to alter the login, right-click the Properties and select the Object Explorer option.
 Navigate to Security → Logins → <login user> and map the credentials as shown in the following image:

-Figure 6: Map Credentials
+Figure 4: Map credentials

-2.4 Creating Asymmetric Key
+2.4 Creating an Asymmetric Key

 The MSSQL admin has the credentials associated with creating the MEK on the Fortanix DSM.
 This section describes the steps to create the asymmetric key.